 Though the IRS is not known for their leniency, they do recognize that people can find themselves with more income than they could have reasonably expected at the beginning of the year.
 In Publication 505, their guide for tax withholding and estimated payments, they write:

 After you make an estimated tax payment, changes in your income, adjustments, deductions, credits, or exemptions may make it necessary for you to refigure your estimated tax.
-Pay the unpaid balance of your amended estimated tax by the next payment due date after the change or in installments by that that date and the due dates for the remaining payment periods.
+Pay the unpaid balance of your amended estimated tax by the next payment due date after the change or in installments by that date and the due dates for the remaining payment periods.

 So all you need to do is make sure your next estimated payment covers the tax due on your unexpected income.
 Estimated tax payments can be a pain, but the IRS will be satisfied so long as they get their money in the end.